July 31st

 Commentary:

-If one asked - "do fish grow on trees?" the answer will always be the same - "NO!"
-But certain questions do not have the same answer always, nor are they as simple.
+If one asked—"do fish grow on trees?", the answer would always be the same—"NO!"
+However, certain questions do not always have the same answer, nor are they as simple.
 One's situation is new and different every time.
-Therefore, the answers to our questions will be different each time as well!
+Therefore, the answers to our questions will be different each time, too!

 A small leak can wreck a great ship.
 If caught in time, one can save a whole lot of time and trouble for himself later.